joyou159/joyou159/README.md

 </div>

 ### :man_technologist: About Me :
- I'm driven by a profound passion for scientific research, particularly in the realm of biosignals and bioinformatics.
+ I'm driven by a profound passion for scientific research, particularly in the realm of AI and bioinformatics.

   - :telescope: I’m working as a Python developer.
   - :seedling: I'm learning advanced topics in AI and bioinformatics.